Deceptive Practices

 We do not allow the promotion of deceptive, false, or misleading claims about a product or service, setting unrealistic expectations regarding a product or service's effectiveness or characteristics, offering products, services, schemes, or deals at unreasonably low prices compared to the market average to scam individuals out of money or personal data, or distributing a high volume of identical or similar content across one or multiple accounts.

-The following are examples of what is not allowed:
+Examples of what is not allowed:

 • A lack of information on how a product or service can deliver financial outcomes